ltilo/INF219_PolyA-Project/old_stuff/README_OLD.md

 ### main.R
 This is my main R-script using all the function and plotting the result

-### read_plot_functions.R
+### finding_overlap_and_traceback.R
-This file contains all read functions, plot functions and also some logic functions used by main.R
+In this file I show what I did so far to finding overlaps.
+I also wrote a function that can be used for backtracing to the *.fast5 files

-### findPolyA.cpp
+### finding_polyA.R
-In this file you can find all function I wrote to find the ployA using rcpp.
+In this file you can find some function I wrote to find the ployA.